-In some cases, it may become necessary to recommend to parents that their child be assessed by an Educational Psychologist or other external agency eg Occupational Therapist or Speech and Language Therapist.
+In some cases, it may become necessary to recommend to parents that their child be assessed by an Educational Psychologist or other external agency e.g. Occupational Therapist, Speech and Language Therapist or Dyslexia Assessor.
 Parents may or may not be willing to undertake this (the school cannot exert pressure on them to do so, only recommend it as a course of action) and in any case may wish to keep any ensuing report confidential to themselves, which they are fully entitled to do.
-However they are encouraged to allow reports to be seen by staff in order that the teachers may be able to give the recommended support to their child.
+However, they are encouraged to allow reports to be seen by staff in order that the teachers may be able to give the recommended support to their child.